 In principle, the liquid cooling system operates much in the same way as a car air conditioner or refrigerator.
 A coolant flows through the system, soaking up the heat, and delivers the heat to a metal radiator where it dissipates into the air with the help of small fans.
 But unlike a car or refrigerator, this cooling technology is maintenance-free – it never needs a coolant top-up or replacement.
 The system also supports drip-free, leak-free insertion and removal of modules without the need for specialized tools or processes.
 While fans are still used in the system, they are far smaller and operate at lower speeds compared to a purely air-cooled system.
 This results in a compact footprint, quieter operation and having a longer replacement and maintenance cycle.
 Hence this technology can be deployed without changing the operating environment or operating procedures.

 A second important trend that promises to help networks reduce their carbon footprint are the recent developments that enable extended optical reach and enhanced wavelength and fiber capacity.
-These include a new generation of 135 GBaud transponders and a recent break-through in RAMAN amplification.
+These include a 1.2T, 135 GBaud transponders now with seamless upgrade to 1.6T and a recent break-through in RAMAN amplification.

 Meanwhile, an important recent advance in RAMAN amplification has opened the door for greatly enhanced distances or capacity.
 Until now, Raman amplification has been limited to backward-facing applications in which the Raman amplifier is on the receiving end of the fiber span (Backward RAMAN).
 Adding a second amplifier at the beginning of the span (Forward RAMAN) could significantly boost the optical reach but creates unacceptable levels of relative intensity noise (RIN).